qlik-oss/sse-r-plugin/GetStarted.md

 Add the following line in the settings.ini file:
 `SSEPlugin=R,localhost:50051`
 * __Qlik Sense Enterprise/Server__
   1. In the QMC, add a new Analytic Connection.
+To match the name used in the example apps, use the Analytic Connection name `R`.
   2. Restart the Qlik Sense Engine service.

 ## 8. Start Qlik Sense and start using the apps